 A Confined Urban Vision is part of "Urban Visions.
-Beyond the Ideal City" International Film Festival that will take place on 12-15 November 2020 in Bologna, Italy.
+Beyond the Ideal City" International Film Festival that will take place on 12-15 November 2020 -> postponed to 22-25 April 2021 in Bologna, Italy.

-During the Festival there will be a special session dedicated to A Confined Urban Vision, with screeenings of the award-winning films, a public dialogue and an exhibition.
+During the Festival there will be a special session dedicated to A Confined Urban Vision, with screenings of the award-winning films, a public dialogue and an exhibition.

 A Confined Urban Vision is interested to investigate human life during the COVID-19 pandemic.

 While global lockdown destabilized economy and challenged country leaders, at the human level the pandemic generated isolation and loneliness, with a significant raise of helplessness and fear.
 As a reaction, many creative expressions started to redefine a sense of community across different countries and locations, strengthening solidarity and cooperation, also through social media initiatives.
 We, as human beings, needed to feel connected with one another, even while the virus outbreaks demanded that we remained apart, looking at the outside world from behind a window.
 The quarantine has raised the awareness about the essential role of urban publicness for the functioning of cities and societies.

 The purpose of this competition is to explore and widen the meaning of places in the unprecedented situation of the COVID-19 pandemic, rethinking human existence in the time of the pandemic and documenting ways we can live together again in the ‘new normal’ by presenting, documenting, deconstructing, expanding, speculating, challenging concepts related to:

 - the lockdown period, applying a human perspective and describing how the perception in relation to public and private places has changed, while rearranging daily routines and work activities in indoor domestic spaces;